 This course provides students with an opportunity to discuss the process of becoming a school counselor.
 Developmental aspects of this professional process as well as specific issues, policies and intervention strategies that take place in the school setting are discussed.
-Particular attention will be given to the strategies based on the ASCA National Model and the New Hampshire DOE
+Particular attention will be given to the strategies based on the ASCA National Model.
+A case study approach is used.